-The overall programme: The three weeks programme (7-25 August 2000) at the Newton Institute will deal with quantum effects that dominate the behaviour of liquid helium and other Bose-Einstein condensed systems.
+The three weeks programme (7-25 August 2000) at the Newton Institute will deal with quantum effects that dominate the behaviour of liquid helium and other Bose-Einstein condensed systems.
 Particular attention will be dedicated to quantized vortices and turbulent helium flows.
 The aim of the programme is also to bring together physicists and mathematicians with backgrounds ranging from quantum fluids to classical fluids and magnetohydrodynamics to study the observed similarities between classical and quantum turbulence.

 The workshop: The workshop will take place during the second week (14-18 August) of the programme.
 There will be eight sessions: